wiz0u/WTelegramBot/README.md

     _MySQL, PosgreSQL, SQLServer are also supported_
 - `TelegramBotClient` is `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and might not save its latest state ℹ️ Remember to close/dispose the dbConnection as well
-- Error messages (and sometimes code) on `ApiRequestException` can differ from the usual Bot API errors
+- Error messages on `ApiRequestException` may sometimes differ from the usual Bot API errors
 - FileID/FileUniqueID are not compatible with official Bot API ones, they are to be used with this library only.
-- `ITelegramBotClient` can not be used.
-Use `TelegramBotClient` directly If your existing code uses the interface a lot, you might find it useful to add this line at the top of one of your file:
-    ```csharp
-    global using ITelegramBotClient = Telegram.Bot.TelegramBotClient;
-    ```
 - Calling `MakeRequestAsync` with API request structures is not supported _(except GetUpdatesRequest)_ Use the direct async methods instead
-- There is no support for Webhooks or HTTP (see [support for ASP.NET apps])
+- There is no support for HTTP / Webhooks (see [support for ASP.NET apps])
 - Methods DeleteWebhookAsync & LogOutAsync are forwarded to the Cloud Bot API.
 Use method CloseAsync to logout locally.
-- Serialization via Newtonsoft.Json is not supported, but you can use System.Text.Json serialization instead with `BotHelpers.JsonOptions`
+- Serialization via Newtonsoft.Json is not supported, but you can use System.Text.Json serialization instead with `WTelegram.BotHelpers.JsonOptions`

 ### Changes about Text Entities:
 - Text entities are of type `TL.MessageEntity` _(and derived classes)_ instead of `Telegram.Bot.Types.MessageEntity`